wri/aqueduct_analyze_locations/data_download/instructions.md

-This document will help you understand the downloaded Aqueducrt data.
+This document will help you understand the downloaded Aqueduct data.
 Before diving into the results, make sure to familiarize yourself with our technical notes (todo:insert link).
 For questions, check out our FAQ page (todo:insert link)

 Downloaded data comes in three flavors:
 1. Annual Baseline